Spring Festivals in Quebec: Must-See Cultural Events and Outings

 DANCE

-The contemporary dance season culminates in spring with Quebec premieres and international tours.
-The Grand Théâtre de Québec and the Salle Multi at Méduse host the finest choreographic proposals.
+The contemporary dance season peaks in spring with Quebec premieres and international tours.
+The Grand Théâtre de Québec and the Méduse Multi hall host the most beautiful choreographic proposals.

 Spring markets and events

 Spring also awakens markets and outdoor events.
-Local products, artisans, flowers, and regional produce: the city returns to its natural rhythm.
+Local products, artisans, flowers, and terroir: the city regains its natural rhythm.

 Saint-Jean-Baptiste Market

-The Saint-Jean-Baptiste neighborhood market comes back to life with the warmer weather.
-Fruits, vegetables, artisanal breads, and local flowers are found here in a friendly and warm neighborhood atmosphere.
+The Saint-Jean-Baptiste neighborhood market comes back to life with the warmer days.
+Fruits, vegetables, artisanal breads, and local flowers mingle in a friendly and warm neighborhood atmosphere.

-Held in various heritage locations in Old Quebec, this fair brings together designers, jewelers, ceramists, and textile artisans.
-An ideal showcase for contemporary Quebec creativity.
+Organized in various heritage sites of Old Quebec, this fair brings together creators, jewelers, ceramists, and textile artisans.
+An ideal showcase for contemporary Quebec creation.

 Spring cultural events

-Quebec City's museums and galleries unveil their new exhibitions in the spring.
-A great way to satisfy your intellectual curiosity between strolls through the historic streets.
+Quebec’s museums and galleries open their new exhibitions in spring.
+Plenty to feed your intellectual curiosity between strolls through the historic streets.

 FINE ARTS

-The MNBAQ, with its remarkable architecture designed by Moshe Safdie, inaugurates major exhibitions of Quebec and international art every spring.
-The highly popular opening nights are true social events in the city.
+The MNBAQ, with its remarkable architecture by Moshe Safdie, inaugurates major exhibitions of Quebec and international art every spring.
+The highly attended opening nights are true social events in the city.

 PERFORMING ARTS